BEACON STATUS: Operational

 Signal reports to: [email protected]

 I’d appreciate signal reports from near or far.
 I will reply to all emails and, once I’ve set up an eQSL card, I’ll send you one.
+Please note that the ground wave will only travel ten or twenty miles from the aerial.
+It’s the sky wave that will reach out to Europe and beyond, when conditions are favourable.

 I’ve had a few local reports, which I appreciate.
 The ground wave is doing well, considering the low TX power.
 The beacon was heard 27 miles away on an Eton E5 portable radio at Beachy Head.
 Thanks for the report, Ian.
 Also heard at East Preston, as shown on Ed’s radio in this video.
 Of course, it’s the sky wave that will do the business when there’s an opening.
 I mustn’t be impatient.
 It’s early days!